abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 Let's begin by defining some of our routes

-68. In `App.js`, first make sure to import `Routes`, `Route` and `Link` at the top:
+68. In `App.jsx`, first make sure to import `Routes`, `Route` and `Link` at the top:

 ```jsx
 import { Routes, Route, Link } from "react-router-dom";
 ```

-69. As a reminder, the defined routes still belong inside of the return statement on `App.js`.
+69. As a reminder, the defined routes still belong inside of the return statement on `App.jsx`.
 Below the `AllCharacters` component, we can define our routes:

 ```jsx
 <Routes>